jcbages/seneca/README.md

 ## Developemnt

 ## TODO
-- [x] change menu with the current options
+- [x] Change menu with the current options
-- [x] add shortcut text and function to quit
+- [x] Add shortcut text and function to quit
-- [x] add shortcut text and function to preferences
+- [x] Add shortcut text and function to preferences
-- [ ] add about view
+- [ ] Add about view
-- [ ] add preferences view
+- [ ] Add preferences view
-- [ ] save credentials and checkbox in preferences
+- [ ] Save credentials and checkbox in preferences
-- [ ] add status text to menu
+- [ ] Add status text to menu
-- [ ] add status text to preferences
+- [ ] Add status text to preferences
-- [ ] add header to preferences
+- [ ] Add header to preferences
-- [ ] close app when click on quit
+- [ ] Close app when click on quit
-- [ ] start app on login if configured as such
+- [ ] Start app on login if configured as such
-- [ ] check if ssid is SENECA
+- [ ] Check if ssid is SENECA
-- [ ] check if its connected
+- [ ] Check if its connected
-- [ ] listen to connection changes on wifi
+- [ ] Listen to connection changes on wifi
-- [ ] check connection every x time
+- [ ] Check connection every x time
-- [ ] sleep so battery consumption is ~0
+- [ ] Sleep so battery consumption is ~0
-- [ ] perform automatic connection with credentials
+- [ ] Perform automatic connection with credentials

 Seneca makes use of the web based hotspot of the SENECA network.